bhopals/java-spring/spring-in-action.md

 - Turbine aggregates multiple Hystrix streams from multiple applications into a single stream that can be visualized together in the Hystrix dashboard.

+### Working with Spring Boot Actuator

+Spring Boot Actuator, an extension to Spring Boot that exposes the internals of a running Spring application as REST endpoints and JMX MBeans.

+Actuator offers production-ready features such as monitoring and metrics to Spring Boot applications.
+Actuator’s features are provided by way of several endpoints, which are made available over HTTP as well as through JMX MBeans.

+- In a machine, an actuator is a component that’s responsible for controlling and moving a mechanism

+- Using endpoints exposed by Actuator, we can ask things about the internal state of a running Spring Boot application:
+  - What configuration properties are available in the application environment?
+  - What are the logging levels of various packages in the application?
+  - How much memory is being consumed by the application?
+  - How many times has a given HTTP endpoint been requested?
+  - What is the health of the application and any external services it coordinates with?

+#### Summary

+- Spring Boot Actuator provides several endpoints, both as HTTP and as JMX MBeans, that let you peek into the inner workings of a Spring Boot application.
+- Most Actuator endpoints are disabled by default, but can be selectively exposed by setting `management.endpoints.web.exposure.include` and `management.endpoints.web.exposure.exclude`.
+- Some endpoints, such as the /loggers and /env endpoints, allow for write operations to change a running application’s configuration on the fly.
+- Details regarding an application’s build and Git commit can be exposed in the /info endpoint.
+- An application’s health can be influenced by a custom health indicator, tracking the health of an externally integrated application.
+- Custom application metrics can be registered through Micrometer, which affords Spring Boot applications instant integration with several popular metrics engines such as Datadog, New Relic, and Prometheus.
+- Actuator web endpoints can be secured using Spring Security, much like any other endpoint in a Spring web application.

 ### KEY TERMS

 - NOTE: To Enable any Spring Boot Service